flee598/nzffdr/README.md

 #> [1] 791
 ```

-The above changes, while superfical make analysis that, for example
+The above changes, while superficial make analysis that, for example
 relies on grouping, work as intended.

 ### Filling gaps.